botbench/dotfiles/README.md

 # dotfiles

-Juanlu's personal dotfiles for Linux and MacOS, based on GNU Stow
+Xander's personal dotfiles for Linux and MacOS, based on GNU Stow

 ## Requirements